Sairamakrishnen/Azure-Virtual-Network/bastion/README.md

 # Create a Bastion subnet and bastion host resource

-* Subnet named AzureBastionSubnet created exclusively for bastion resources with AddressPrefix '10.0.1.0/26' using Add-AzVirtualNetworkSubnetConfig cmdlet.
+* To create a Subnet named AzureBastionSubnet exclusively for bastion resources with AddressPrefix '10.0.1.0/26' using Add-AzVirtualNetworkSubnetConfig cmdlet.
 Update vnet using Set-AzVirtualNetwork.

 ![bastion subnet](https://github.com/user-attachments/assets/033e26df-3a04-467b-bd21-199954482a1a)